Special offer

 How to give written warnings

-It’s advisable to first give a verbal warning and instruct the employee on how to correct their behaviour.
-A written warning notice should follow the verbal warning if the employee doesn’t take action to correct their misconduct.
+Giving written warnings is a key part of the disciplinary procedure.
+However, unless you are dealing with a very serious situation, we recommend that you first give a verbal warning and instruct the employee on how to correct their behaviour.
+A written warning can then follow the verbal warning if the employee doesn’t take action to correct their misconduct.
+Once you’ve decided to proceed with a written warning, you can follow these suggested steps to carry out the process:

-1. Set up time and location in advance to discuss the issue.
-You can send the employee an email or use another form of a written request to inform them about the meeting.
-Make a phone call afterwards to stress the importance of the meeting.
+You can use an email to invite the employee to the meeting.
+Consider making a phone call afterwards to stress the importance of the meeting.

-3. Use your company’s letterhead.
-Using the company letterhead on the letter helps to stress its formality.
+Before your meeting, prepare the written warning.
+Using the company letterhead on the letter indicates professionalism and stresses its formality.

-6. Capture the employee ’s thoughts.
-If the employee has anything to say, note it down so you can add it to the letter.
+If the employee has anything to say, note it down so you can add it to your records.

 [Company Name]: